itsarjunsinh/flag_mark/README.md

 <img src="assets/Home-Fav.png" height="350" alt="Favorite Flags Screen">
 </span>

-The app asynchronously checks network connection on startup and fetch country data from an external API.
-In case of no internet connection, it will wait until mobile data or WiFi is turned on and automatically attempt to fetch data.
+The app asynchronously checks network connection on startup and fetches country data from an external API.
+While offline, it will wait until mobile data or WiFi is turned on and automatically attempt to fetch data.

 ## Links